softlimit/theme-envy/README.md

 ]
 ```
 During the build, all code for the `head-end` hook will be collected, sorted by priority (where 0 is highest in the code), and will replace the `{% hook 'head-end' %}` tag.
 ***
+### Critical CSS
+In "Features" you may write render blocking CSS that you want to load site wide in a `critical.css` file in the Feature's directory.
+The critical.css files are concatenated with the Tailwind Stylesheet (when enabled), so that they are render blocking, loaded once, and then cached for subsequent page loads.
+***
 ### Schema/Theme Require
 We were frustrated by how difficult it is to share smaller pieces of Shopify Section schema across sections.
 Theme Envy includes a couple of tools to make this easier.